Aims of the common agricultural policy

 Payments are managed at the national level by each European Union country.
 Information about the recipients of CAP payments is published by each country, in accordance with EU transparency rules.

-The CAP sets the conditions that will allow farmers to fulfil their multiple functions in society – the first of which is to produce food.
-There are around 11 million farms in the EU and 22 million people work regularly in the sector.
-They provide an impressive variety of abundant, affordable, safe and good quality products.
+- there are around 11 million farms in the EU and 22 million people work regularly in the sector.
+They provide an impressive variety of abundant, affordable, safe and good quality products

 - the EU is known throughout the world for its food and culinary traditions and is one of the world’s leading producers and net exporter of agri-food products.
 Due to its exceptional agricultural resources the EU could and should play a key role in ensuring food security for the world at large.

 - To operate efficiently and remain modern and productive, farmers, upstream and downstream sectors need ready access to the latest information on agricultural issues, farming methods and market developments.
 During the period 2014-20, the resources of the CAP were directed towards providing high-speed technologies, improved internet services and infrastructure to 18 million rural citizens – the equivalent of 6.4% of the EU’s rural population.

 Key contributors to the CAP

 The European Commission regularly consults civil dialogue groups and agricultural committees to best shape law and policies governing agriculture.
-In addition, expert groups provide input to the European Commission, for example the Agricultural Market Task Force (AMTF) on unfair trading practices.
+Expert groups provide input to the European Commission, for example the Agricultural Market Task Force (AMTF) on unfair trading practices.

 The Commission carries out impact assessments when planning, preparing and proposing new European legislation, examining a need for EU action and the possible impacts of available solutions.
 They are a key part of the EU’s better regulation agenda.
 Impact assessments for agriculture and rural development took place in 2003 (mid term review), 2008 (health check – SEC(2008) 1885), 2011 (CAP towards 2020 – SEC(2011) 1153 final), and 2018 (support for strategic plans post 2020 – SWD(2018) 301 final).